refact0r/monkeytype-themes/README.md

 ## Component Themes

-These are themes that change small parts of monkeytype and can be used together with any other theme.
+These are themes that change small parts of monkeytype and CAN BE USED TOGETHER WITH OTHER THEMES.

 ### Base